- Puberty is blocked at the brain until a threshold liveweight (~50 percent of mature liveweight) is reached.

 Puberty is triggered by signals from the brain to the ovaries.
 By eight months old, the hypothalamus and pituitary glands in a heifer’s brain are developed sufficiently for the heifer to start cycling.

 However, first heat and ovulation are ‘blocked’ because high numbers of receptors in the brain receive the ovary-produced sex hormone, oestradiol, as a strong negative feedback loop that prevents frequent pulses of luteinising hormone secretion required for ovulation (Figure 1).
-Removal of this oestradiol ‘brain-block’ involves a complex hormone pathway that reduces the brain number of oestradiol receptors, and is influenced primarily by liveweight gain and genetics.
+Removal of this oestradiol ‘brain-block’ involves a complex hormone pathway that reduces the brains number of oestradiol receptors, and is influenced primarily by liveweight gain and genetics.

 Liveweight gain drives the timing of puberty